Tax/Billing

 My result differs from the tax invoice by 1 won.

-Are the amounts I enter stored?
+Are the amounts I enter stored anywhere?